Critique Services Prices

 - If you want someone to simply gush over your work (yes, I was once this writer), I am not the right editor for you.
 I will not be brutal or belittle you, but neither will I coddle you.
 Above all, I will never lie to you or tell you simply what you want to hear.

 - I have read queries for all genres in my line of work, but I am not the right person to critique picture books, non-fiction books (this includes memoirs), women’s fiction, and literary fiction.
 My personal expertise is in all YA genres and adult SFF.
-There are many wonderful people who offer editorial services (such as former literary agent Julia A. Weber, who critiques materials in genres I am not an expert in), so if I am not the right editor for you, I will certainly take no offense.
+There are many wonderful people who offer editorial services (literary agent Eric Smith has an EXCELLENT list here), and critique materials in genres I am not an expert in), so if I am not the right editor for you, I will certainly take no offense.

 - If you purchase a 3-pass service, but end up only needing two passes, I will charge you at the 2-pass rate.
 I will never make you pay for more than you need.